 Community Colleges of Spokane complies with a variety of state and federal requirements concerning providing information to students and prospective students regarding campus crime statistics and security, undergraduate completion and graduation rates, athletic information including expenditures and revenue, and participation by team and gender.

-Detailed information is available at www.ccs.spokane.edu/future/important/righttoknow.aspx.
+Detailed information is available on our web site at www.ccs.spokane.edu/RighttoKnow.

 COMPLAINT PROCEDURE